lessworks/translation/less framework/introduction.ru.md

 ### • LeSS Huge Story: A New Requirement Area •

-Priti welcomes Portia to her first day in her new job.
+Прити welcomes Portia to her first day in her new job.
 As a mid-level Operations manager in the Securities division of the large trading company as well as Product Owner for their internal Securities system, Priti is also responsible for finding and retaining talent for her Product Owner Team of Area Product Owners.
 And she thinks Portia is a fantastic find, as her expertise is exactly what is required for dealing with some new huge requirements.

 During the recent job interview—when Portia was still a product manager specializing in regulatory issues at a company that made a system for trading bonds—Priti had laid out the situation.
 “Portia, after the last crash, the regulators are coming down hard and they require us to be compliant with Dodd-Frank.
 Right now, we don’t know what it exactly means or how it will impact our system.
 You’ve got incredible knowledge of this space, and a great professional network with the regulators.
 I would love it if you would join our group and help us figure out how to deal with this.”